louisepaul75/py-erp/frontend/README.md

-# pyERP Vue.js Frontend
+# pyERP Frontend

-This directory contains the Vue.js 3.5 frontend for the pyERP application.
+This directory contains the Vue.js frontend for the pyERP system.
+It's built with Vue 3, TypeScript, and Vite for a modern, type-safe, and fast development experience.

 ## Setup

 ### Prerequisites

-- Node.js (v16+)
+- Node.js 20.x or later
-- npm (v8+)
+- npm 10.x or later

 ### Installation